kidCaulfield/band-manager-v2/README.md

-# Band Mananger 2.0
+# Band Manager 2.0

 User friendly tour planning application.
-Find contacts and venues for the cities you play.
+Find contacts and venues for the cities you want to play.
 Organize a plan that suites your band.
 Let’s get the show on the road!

 ### Features
 Visual tour planner will allow users to map out there tour in a few easy steps.
-To return venues contacts and routes.
+Plan a route and see where the venues are along the way by viewing a dasebase of venues displayed as a markers on map.
+While adding events to your itinerary you will receive phone numbers and website for the venues you choose as Band Manager taps Google Places API to supply helpful infomation to book your shows.

 ### Future Features